 Since stem cells have been implicated as the primary cell of origin of CRC, it is safe to assume that CSCs originating from ISCs would play a crucial role in the maintenance as well as the spread of the disease to distant sites.
 In 2010, our laboratory published the earliest account of a subpopulation of CD26+ CSCs from a primary CRC tumor responsible for the development of distant metastasis[87].
-An important observation was the discovery of the ability of CD26+ CSCs isolated from the CRC tumor of a patient with liver metastasis, to cause the formation of liver metastasis in mice, regardless of their CD133 or CD44 expression status.
+An important observation was the discovery of the ability of CD26+ CSCs isolated from the CRC tumor of a patient with liver metastasis to cause the formation of liver metastasis in mice, regardless of their CD133 or CD44 expression status.
 High expression of CD26 was also found to be associated with advanced tumor staging and poor overall survival of the patients[88].
 While CSCs were considered as the key factors responsible for branching and spreading of the primary tumor, it was interesting to note that only small sub-populations of CSCs could initiate metastasis.
-Indeed, the Brabletz et al[89] had deduced the existence of two subgroups of colorectal CSCs: The stationary CSCs which remain active within the primary tumor yet cannot disseminate to newer sites and the mobile CSCs which are derivatives of stationary CSCs and can form metastatic colonies.
-Importantly, for a CSC to be considered within the second group, the CSCs must have undergone epithelial-mesenchymal transition (EMT) to disseminate and form metastases, while retaining its self-renewal capacity, heterogeneity acquired from the asymmetric division as well as plasticity to adapt to the newer environment[89,90].
+Indeed, Brabletz et al[89] had deduced the existence of two subgroups of colorectal CSCs: The stationary CSCs that remain active within the primary tumor yet cannot disseminate to newer sites and the mobile CSCs that are derivatives of stationary CSCs and can form metastatic colonies.
+Importantly, for a CSC to be considered within the second group, the CSCs must have undergone epithelial-mesenchymal transition (EMT) to disseminate and form metastases while retaining its self-renewal capacity, heterogeneity acquired from the asymmetric division, as well as plasticity to adapt to the newer environment[89,90].
 Moreover, a higher number of mobile CSCs at the tumor-host interface associated with the EMT phenotype has been found to correlate with an overall poor disease prognosis[91,92].

-While distinct populations of CSCs initiated tumor progression, it was also essential to identify whether the same group of cells colonized target organs at random, or through a tight-knit molecular pathway.
+While distinct populations of CSCs initiated tumor progression, it was also essential to identify whether the same group of cells colonized target organs at random or through a tight-knit molecular pathway.
 Since the colorectal CSCs commonly enter the mesenteric circulation, metastasis is more commonly observed in the liver, followed by the lungs[93].
 An elegant study by Gao and colleagues characterized CRC-specific migrating CSCs responsible for organ-specific metastasis[94].
 The authors identified a specific group of CSCs expressing CD110, the thrombopoietin receptor that caused liver metastasis; considering that liver is the primary site for thrombopoietin production and hence serves as a chemotactic signal for the CD110+ CSCs.
 Furthermore, CSCs expressing CUB-domain-containing protein 1 could alone colonize the lungs by homing to the lung endothelial cells[94].
 Thus, metastatic colonization not just depends on the existence of specific markers on the initiator cells but requires a specific complement of the target biological organ with prometastatic functions.